adaburrows/adaburrows.github.io/content/docs/nkp/analyze-sota/index.md

 built-in types.
 It specifies ranges on the length of certain fields.
 Curiously, besides basic type safety, it provides no actual verification of the data for patterns.
 If there was an `EMAIL` type in SQDL's DDL, it would be able to validate the form of the email address according to the RFC.
-This, of course, would be less than ideal given the latency in verifying the form of the data by going through two network connections, with one potentially having less than ideal properties.
-Additionally, since databases
+Having the database perform all the validation would be less than ideal given the latency in verifying the form of the data by going through at least two network connections, with one potentially having less than ideal properties.
+Additionally, since databases often do not have the same data types as programming languages, most stored values are converted into their actual types.
+This is especially common now with noSQL document stores.
+This means that validation is especially a bad match for DBs.

 ```sql
 -- Using types provided by the database which may be different than the types